dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 ---

-This article explains what EDNS Client Subnet support is, and how it's configured with an ALIAS record.
+This article explains what EDNS Client Subnet support is and how it's configured with an ALIAS record.

 ## How ECS Works: